 After the Reconstruction, Van Lew became increasingly ostracized in Richmond.
 "No one will walk with us on the street," she wrote, "no one will go with us anywhere, and it grows worse and worse as the years roll on."
 She reportedly persuaded the United States Department of War to give her all of her records so that she could hide the true extent of her espionage from her neighbors.
 Having spent her family's fortune on intelligence activities during the war, she tried in vain to be reimbursed by the federal government.
 When attempts to secure a government pension also failed, the elderly spinster turned to the family and friends of Union Col. Paul Joseph Revere, whom she had helped at the Henrico County Jail in 1862.
 These Bostonians collected money for the woman who helped so many Union soldiers during the war.

 Elizabeth Van Lew died on September 25, 1900 (aged 81), and was buried in Richmond's Shockoe Hill Cemetery.
 She was purportedly buried vertically, facing the north, and relatives of Union Colonel Paul J. Revere, whom she had aided during the war, donated the tombstone.
 However, many Southerners regarded Van Lew as a traitor even into the twentieth century.
 In her will, Van Lew bequeathed her manuscripts, including her account of the war, to John P. Reynolds, Col. Revere's nephew.
-In 1911 Reynolds was able to convince the scholar William G. Beymer to publish the first biography of Van Lew in Harper's Monthly.
+In 1911 Reynolds convinced the scholar William G. Beymer to publish the first biography of Van Lew in Harper's Monthly.
 The biography indicated that Van Lew had been so successful in spying activities because she had feigned lunacy, and this idea won Van Lew the nickname "Crazy Bet."